 From the very start of our first class, I instantly knew that I have chosen the ´Perfect´ master’s degree program.
 From day one I have bonded with other students in the class and all lecturers, although we all came from different continents and cultures.
 We were blown away by the professionalism of our teachers and also guest lecturers.

 A truly inspiring and empathy-rich program that teaches diversity and similarity of global and glocal populations, advocating for their rights and fair representation.

-The Master in International Studies on Media, Power and Difference has enabled me to develop the necessary tools to critically analyze the messages coming from the media.
+The MA in International Studies on Media, Power and Difference has enabled me to develop the necessary tools to critically analyse the messages coming from the media.
 Through different approaches, this course helped me gain awareness about the importance of adopting ethical and responsible attitudes when communicating or researching on social issues.
 At the same time, the fact that students generally come from different cultural backgrounds deeply enriches the understanding and debate around each topic of study.
 It seems remarkable how in this master the “lecture” becomes somehow the practical field where through reflection and dialogue it is possible to establish an intercultural communication among all students.
 Through the empathy towards the “other”, this course enhances the beginning of a journey of self-knowledge and personal learning that leads to critical asses to what extent your actions match the values you may ideally defend.

 Strongly influenced by critical and intersectional thought, this master's program provided me with the necessary theoretical knowledge and practical skills to further my career in advocacy journalism and communication for the non-profit sector with a focus on gender and intercultural communication.
 An appropriate choice for both media practitioners, social activists and future researchers alike.
 A genuine, ground-breaking program that also integrates the emerging academic field of critical animal and media studies.